timescale/docs/timescaledb/quick-start/golang.md

 }
 ```

-If you’d like to specify your connection string as an environment variable,
+If you'd like to specify your connection string as an environment variable,
 you can use the following syntax to access it in place of the variable
 `connStr` above:

 ```os.Getenv("DATABASE_CONNECTION_STRING")```